Man of Men: Production

-Principal photography for Man of Men began on November 2018 and ended on January 2019.
+Principal photography for Man of Men began in November 2018 and ended in January 2019.
 The film features a scene set at Sajik Baseball Stadium in Busan.

 Reception

 Box office

 The film was released on October 2, 2019, on 894 screens.
 It opened at third place at the South Korean box office with 77,448 admissions.

 The film has grossed from 1,240,022 admissions.

 Critical response

 Yoon Min-sik of The Korea Herald noted that Man of Men "is far too familiar, far too obvious and far too sappy for a movie that came out in 2019", yet found it "pretty fun", largely thanks to the chemistry between its leads.
 While acknowledging the film's predictable plot and derivative premise, Yoon concluded that it was "fairly enjoyable", despite uneven humor, one-dimensional characters, and a lack of meaningful female roles.